Skip to primary navigation Skip to content Skip to footer

 Oh, and don’t forget to take a warm beanie hat.

-Upgrade the spare layer in your pack to a synthetic puffy jacket, down works best in cold and dry conditions but doesn’t work at all well if it gets wet.
+Upgrade the spare layer in your pack to a synthetic insulated jacket, down works best in cold and dry conditions but doesn’t work at all well if it gets wet.
 A synthetic jacket can be put on over your existing layers, even in the wet, and will provide vital warmth if you are forced to make an unscheduled stop.

 Pack an emergency shelter if you have one, a 1 or 2 person shelter is ideal for exposed lunch stops or emergencies, and larger group shelters are available for leaders and clubs.